 - Clothing textile technologist

-This course aims to explore the art of making traditional crafts by providing participants with the opportunity to learn the skills and knowledge pertaining to each craft and to use them in away that is relevant to the 21st century.
-The traditional crafts of: Weaving, Felting, Lace Making, Patchwork, Quilting and Embroidery will be studied from an historical, contemporary and vocational perspective.
+This course aims to explore the art of making traditional crafts by providing participants with the opportunity to learn the skills and knowledge pertaining to various crafts and to use them in away that is relevant to the 21st century.
+Traditional crafts for example: Weaving, Felting, Lace Making, Patchwork, Quilting and Embroidery will be studied from an historical, contemporary perspective.